In four years, the Asian giant has achieved an unprecedented feat: to reduce its pollution levels by 32%

 Moreover, it is important to note that China decided not to limit itself to specific commitments such as the Paris Agreement, but instead implemented the measures on its own, hoping to surpass those stipulated in the agreement.

 This implied that, due to the critical situation, China did not expect market-friendly solutions or determinations with controlled and foreseeable effects.
 In contrast, the Asian country assumed great economic and social costs to obtain quick results, declaring the war on coal and betting on new technologies.
-In the same way, he turned the fight against pollution into a banner in his new economic and international policies.
-However, for that to become a long-term mechanism, it must begin to take into account the social consequences and global economic dynamics.
+In the same way, he turned the fight against pollution IGNORE INTO a banner in his new economic and international policies.
+However, for that to become a long-term mechanism, it must begin to take IGNORE INTO account the social consequences and global economic dynamics.

 Latin American Post | Dayana Martínez